 So, the term fraudulent conversion, transfer or conveyance sounds scarier than it really is.
 It is simply a civil matter not a criminal one.
 So, it’s usually better to do it, and then make them fight for it.
 Don’t just just roll over like a dead dog and leave the asset laying out there in the open.
 Put up fight.
 Make them work harder to take your assets than you had to work to earn them in the first place.

 Fraudulent transfer laws are statutory, meaning they are written in the law books.
 And our local fraudulent transfer laws to not provide for criminal remedies.
 They do not give the ability to assess additional damages or fees against the debtor.
 Different jurisdictions have different laws.
 But if you want to avoid the issue altogether, set up an asset protection plan well before you need it.
+Moreover, because of the statute of limitations, if you do it early enough, a fraudulent conveyance claim will be denied by the courts.

 Now, there are certain drawbacks to attempting fraudulent conveyances that involve friends or family members.
 These people will often end up in a fraudulent transfer lawsuit.
 So what a person ends up doing is dragging loved ones into their problems.
 That is, people who tried to help you by receiving your assets get stuck with huge legal bills.
 That will not be a happy conversation on Thanksgiving Day.
 So, don’t transfer to friends or loved ones.
 Don’t transfer to your spouse.
 Dragging your wife into a lawsuit does not boost the romance.